 Slidell’s Krewe for Canines donates any proceeds from its Olde Towne, one-mile marching parade to various local animal-loving non-profit organizations.
 You and your pup can dress to match the parade theme (to be announced), decorate a wagon, stroller or cart and stock up on the throws!
 (No chocolate or food, though!)

-Comprised of 325 members, this co-ed krewe was established in 2010 by a group of Carnival veterans who wanted to bring the merriment of Mardi Gras to the streets of Slidell in a high-quality, family-oriented, nighttime parade.
+This co-ed krewe was established in 2010 by a group of Carnival veterans who wanted to bring the merriment of Mardi Gras to the streets of Slidell in a high-quality, family-oriented, nighttime parade.
 Starts in Fritchie Park.

 The krewe's 250+ members celebrate Dionysus, also known as Bacchus, the god of wine.
 Parading through the streets of Slidell since 1985, it begins on Spartan Drive at Fritchie Park and travels to Pontchartrain Drive.